thierryxing/sentry-ruby-api/README.md

 Released under the BSD 2-clause license.
 See LICENSE.txt for details.

 ## Special Thank
-Thanks to NARKOZ's [gitlab](https://github.com/NARKOZ/gitlab) ruby wrapper, it really give me a lot of inspiration.
+Thanks to NARKOZ's [gitlab](https://github.com/NARKOZ/gitlab) ruby wrapper which really gives me a lot of inspiration.